openandclose/tosixinch/docs/options.rst

     The functions must be top level ones.

-    It is searched in `user process directory <overview.html#dword-process_directory>`__ and the program's process directory, in order.
+    It is searched in `user process directory <overview.html#dword-process_directory>`__ and application process directory, in order.

     If the function name is found in multiple modules in user process directory, the program raises Error.